amlantalukder/GA/README.md

-# Genetic Algorithm code base for python
+# Adaptive Genetic Algorithm code base for python

+Amlan Talukder, Chathura Jayalath

+Date: April, 2020

+Implementation of the GA with adaptive operator strategy proposed by Julstorm, 1995.

 1. run this command